nginxinc/NGINX-Demos/etcd-demo/README.md

      ```
      Export this IP into an environment variable HOST_IP `export HOST_IP=192.168.99.100` (used by script.sh & run.sh)

-1. Spin up the Etcd, Registrator and NGINX Plus containers first:
+1. Spin up the etcd, Registrator and NGINX Plus containers first:

      ```
      $ docker-compose up -d